Relevant for: GUI tests and components

 During a run session, UFT One searches for the resource file in the folder for the current test or component, and then in the folders listed in the Folders pane of the Options dialog box (Tools > Options > GUI Testing tab > Folders node).

-UFT One then prompts you to do one of the following:
+When you specify a resource while editing a test or component, UFT One prompts you to do one of the following:

 |Define the path